 The Local Area

 Bracknell is located in the heart of Berkshire, 30 miles west of London and 10 miles to the east of Reading.
-Garth Hill is located to the north of the town centre, a five minute drive from rural countryside.
+Garth Hill is located just to the north of the town centre, a short walk from the railway station and a five minute drive from rural countryside.
 The town itself is a thriving commercial centre with headquarters of many national and international companies.
 Transport links are good and allow staff to live within a large geographical area.
 The M3 and M4 motorways are each within ten minutes of the College.
-There is a direct rail link to London Waterloo or via Reading, a fast train to London Paddington.
+There is a direct rail link to London Waterloo or via Reading (a fast train to London Paddington).
 London airports are within easy reach.

-Bracknell centre has recently undergone a 240m regeneration named the Lexicon including restaurants and a new 12 screen 4DX cinema .
+Bracknell centre has recently undergone a £240m regeneration named the Lexicon, including restaurants and a new 12 screen 4DX cinema.
 Travelling to The Oracle in Reading, The Meadows in Camberley or to other shopping centres at Guildford, Slough and Windsor is straightforward.
-Within Bracknell there is The South Hill Park Arts Centre, which comprises theatre, cinema and galleries.
-Centrally there is a 10 screen cinema, bowling alley, night club and many restaurants and pubs.
-The John Nike Centre features a ski slope and ice skating rink for public use.
-Other sporting and leisure facilities include a Sports Centre with three swimming pools, indoor halls and an outdoor athletics track.
+The South Hill Park Arts Centre in Bracknell comprises a theatre, cinema and galleries.
+Centrally there is a 10-screen cinema, bowling alley, night club and many restaurants and pubs.
+Sporting and leisure facilities include a Sports Centre with three swimming pools, indoor halls and an outdoor athletics track.
 The recently refurbished Coral Reef watersports ‘funpool’ and the Lookout, a local heritage centre, are on the edge of the town.

 Support, Induction and Staff Development